-The living room is a vital seat of feng shui for your family and should be addressed with this importance in mind.
+A feng shui living room is vital for your family and should be addressed with its importance in mind.
 Most families spend a great deal of time in the living room and because it's a gathering place, living room feng shui needs to accommodate the appropriate energies to ensure the wealth, health, and happiness of the family.

 Choose the Right Feng Shui Living Room Location

 In feng shui, the living room should be located in a part of the house that has at least two outside walls.
 Avoid using a room nestled deep inside your home for a living room space.
 The ideal living room location allows chi energy to enter the room from outside without being slowed down or allowed to grow stagnant from moving through many rooms in order to reach the living room.
 This placement ensures that the chi energy is fresh and energetic enough to activate the living room elements.

 The living room should never be small.
 It should be large enough to accommodate the entire family and guests comfortably.
 A larger room size will encourage the chi energy to flow in and around the room.
 Where you place furniture can impact the way the chi energy enters and move around the room.

 Never place furniture in natural pathways through the room.
 This type of placement will block chi energy, cause it to become stagnant, and create negative energy.

 Best Couch Placement for a Feng Shui Living Room